AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 ### setExperienceReplay()

 Set model's settings for experience replay capabilities.
-When any parameters are set to nil, then it will use previous settings.
+When any parameters are set to nil, then it will use previous settings for that particular parameter.

 ```
 QLearningNeuralNetwork:setExperienceReplay(useExperienceReplay: boolean, experienceReplayBatchSize: integer, maxExperienceReplayBufferSize: integer)